Abdelrhman-Hosny/MachineLearningNotes/Bishop-PatternRecognition/chapter1-intro.md

     This is a variant of AIC

-  Such criteria tends ti favour overly simple models.
+  Such criteria tends to favor overly simple models.

 ****